 - Music Composition Theory-Descriptions and Formats for Dispositions, Knowledge, and Skills

-Thank you to the the following NAfME Councils for providing the Dispositions, Knowledge, and Skills content:
+Thank you to the the following NAfME Councils and its members for providing the Dispositions, Knowledge, and Skills content:

 - Band– Council Chair, John Miller